 Attachments

 Attachments are downloadable resources, such as PDFs or the ZIP archives of sample projects, that are stored in an attachments family directory.
-Although not as common, an example file can be promoted to an attachment to make it downloadable as well.
+You create links to attachments using the xref macro.
+Although not as common, an example file can be reclassified as an attachment to make it downloadable as well.
+Unlike images, attachments cannot be inserted directly into a page.

 AsciiDoc xref macro for attachments